NAUI Board of Directors Election

 Click To Email

-Rick learned how to scuba dive in Puget Sound in 1976 while serving in the US Army’s 2nd Ranger Battalion and immediately fell in love with diving.
-For the next 18 years, he tried to dive as much as his Army Assignments would allow.
-Upon retirement from the Army, he started training with NAUI as an Open Water Diver and worked through all of the courses up to Course Director and Technical Instructor.
+I learned how to scuba dive in Puget Sound in 1976, while I was serving in the 2nd Ranger Battalion.
+Put simply, I immediately fell in love with diving.
+Upon retirement from the Army, I started training all over again with NAUI as an Open water Diver and worked my way through all of the courses up to Course Director and Technical Instructor.

-- Develop accounting and point of purchase template designed for the dive industry to standardize, P&L and Balance sheets to start establishing a base line for the industry.
+- Develop a Quick Books start up system and Point of Sales, designed for the dive industry to standardize, P&L and Balance sheets to start establishing a base line for the industry.

 - Develop a Marketing Template to jump start new stores & instructors

-- Develop a template for sound pricing and costing practices for dive courses & local or international dive trips
+- Develop an excel spread sheet on pricing of dive courses & local or international dive trips,

 - I will insist our training materials be regularly updated

-The bottom line is to get stronger: we need to work together as one, share our ideas, increase our personal bottom line and grow our membership by promoting NAUI.
+The bottom line is to get stronger, we need to work together, share our ideas, increase our personal bottom line and grow our membership by promoting NAUI.

 I will push for the board to be more in touch with the members and to actively teach classes.
-WE NEED ACTIVE BOARD MEMBERS TO PUSH US FORWARD!
-I am asking for your vote to elect me to the NAUI Board of Directors.
+WE NEED ACTIVE BOARD MEMBERS THAT PUSH US FORWARD!

 Answers To The